 - What It Is: Like most every country, Croatia requires car insurance for those driving there to protect against liability in case of an accident.

-- Why It Matters: There’s so much to love about a Croatian road trip.
+- Why It Matters: There’s so much to love about taking a road trip around Croatia.
 You can experience the beautiful Dubrovnik coast or the countless national parks.
 You absolutely need car insurance when going on a road trip abroad.

 - 🎧 Gear Theft Protection Coverage:

 - What It Is: Some policies provide protection against bag being lost, or items being stolen.
 Be sure to check the policy limits closely here, as most have a cap on payouts for this type of loss.

 - Why It Matters: Crime rates are low in Croatia, but pickpocketing and petty theft are something a tourist should consider in bigger cities like Zagreb.
 Keep your personal gear covered.

 - What It Is: Though baggage loss is rare, and is often covered by the airline anyway, this adds an extra layer of protection should something go wrong in transit.